Interstate 70 in Colorado: Glenwood Canyon

+Realignments

+In 2022, CDOT replaced a 1.8 mi viaduct that formerly carried I-70 between Brighton Boulevard and Colorado Boulevard in Denver with a below-grade highway.
+The $1.2 billion project, financed through a public–private partnership with Kiewit and Meridiam, added new express toll lanes; the below-grade freeway was covered with a 4 acre park between Clayton and Columbine streets.
+Traffic was moved onto the new alignment in late 2022; however, the project was not fully complete until July 2023.

 Incidents

-On August 1, 1984, a truck carrying six torpedos for the US Navy overturned while navigating a ramp at the Mousetrap, a complex interchange.
+On August 1, 1984, a truck carrying six torpedoes for the US Navy overturned while navigating a ramp at the Mousetrap, a complex interchange.
 The situation was made worse as no one answered at the phone number provided with the cargo, and an unknown liquid was leaking from one of the torpedoes.
 It took more than three hours before any military personnel arrived on the scene, US Army personnel from a nearby base.
 The incident left thousands of cars stranded and Denver's transportation network paralyzed for about eight hours.
 Approximately 50 residents in the area were evacuated.
-Investigations later revealed that the truck driver did not follow a recommended route provided by the state police, who specifically warned the driver to avoid the Mousetrap.
+Investigations later revealed that the truck driver was previously intercepted by the Colorado State Patrol, who specifically warned the driver to avoid the Mousetrap and provided the driver with an alternate route.
 The Navy promised reforms after being criticized for providing an unstaffed phone number with a hazardous cargo shipment, a violation of federal law, and failing to notify Denver officials about the shipment.
 The Mousetrap was grandfathered into the Interstate Highway System, with some structures built in 1951.
 The incident provided momentum to rebuild the interchange with a more modern and safer design.
 Construction began in several phases in 1987, and the last bridge was dedicated in 2003.

 In 2014, mile-marker 420 was altered by CDOT to read "Mile 419.99" following repeat thefts of the original sign due to the significance of the number 420 in cannabis culture.